Marquee Brands acquires BCBG Max Azria

 “BCBGMAXAZRIA and BCBGeneration each speak to a very specific woman who has come to rely on these brands to help express her unique style and personality," said Cory M. Baker, chief operating officer of Marquee Brands.
 "Few women’s contemporary brands carry this much affinity among consumers and retailers alike.”

 Although things are looking up for BCBG, founder Max Azria and his wife, former BCBG creative director Lubov Azria, were in staunch objection to the bankruptcy plan as it would require them to reveal personal financial claims.
-FashionUnited will follow this story to see how the negotiations between Azria and his company will play out.photo: via Hervé Léger
+FashionUnited will follow this story to see how the negotiations between Azria and his company will play out.